All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Double Gastric Emptying Delay

-Here is something many patients do not realize: ACV itself slows gastric emptying.
+Here is something many patients don't realize: ACV itself slows gastric emptying.
 This is actually one of the mechanisms behind its blood sugar-lowering effect.
 When you combine ACV's emptying delay with semaglutide's emptying delay, the effect may become more pronounced than either alone.

 For some patients, this means food sits in the stomach uncomfortably long, leading to bloating, fullness, nausea, and even vomiting.
 This is particularly problematic for patients already struggling with semaglutide's GI side effects.